-Our employees’ creativity and motivation are critical to our success, and as such, RTL places value on diversity and inclusion, fair working conditions, health and wellbeing and a culture of innovation and transparency.
+Our employees’ creativity and motivation are critical to our success, and as such, RTL places value on diversity, equity and inclusion (DEI), fair working conditions, health, safety and wellbeing and a culture of innovation and transparency.

 We believe we have a responsibility to the communities and audiences we serve.
 We use our high-profile position as a leading media organisation and broadcaster to raise public awareness and funds for important social and environmental issues – particularly those that might otherwise receive less coverage or funding.
 We are committed to community, equality and equal opportunities.